tigerbeetle/tigerbeetle/docs/quick-start/single-binary.md

 info(main): 0: cluster=0: listening on 127.0.0.1:3000
 ```

+### Connect with the CLI

 Now you can connect to the running server with any client.
 For a quick
-start, try [creating accounts and transfers in the Node
+start, try creating accounts and transfers [using the TigerBeetle CLI
-CLI](./node-cli.md).
+client](./cli-client.md).